Sharp inf-sup estimate for the Stokes equation in tight domains with periodic pillars and some numerical implications: Numerical Consequences of the Sharp inf-sup Bound

-In this section, we present a series of numerical experiments designed to verify the sharp pre-asymptotic estimate of the continuous LBB constant established in Theorem \ref{thm:main_scaling}, the implications in discretization errors, and to evaluate the robustness of our numerical solvers as the pillar density $m$ increases.
+In this section, we present a series of numerical experiments designed to verify the sharp pre-asymptotic estimate of the continuous LBB constant established in Theorem \ref{thm:main_scaling} and to map this geometric penalty onto its two practical manifestations: the amplification of the a priori discretization error and the stagnation of standard iterative solvers.
+We then evaluate the robustness of the proposed adaptively scaled Augmented Lagrangian (AL) preconditioner as the pillar density $m$ increases.